Content Territory Mapping: Organizing Your Expertise Into Discoverable Territories

 The Five-Factor Resonance Score

-- 5 = Related but not central
+- 5 = Related to your work but not distinctively yours

 Audience Need: How urgently do your people seek this?